 La-Lisa is our cute, always hopping, Blue-Fawn girl.
 She never says ‘no thank you’ for a play with one of the other dogs, but as soon as I say to her: “ Kom ons gaan slaap” she runs to the bed to be picked up and immediately falls asleep on my chest.
 My little soft-spot girl…

 Beau is our Blue Cream boy and he surely is maturing into his name which means “Handsome” in French.
 Beau is a very friendly, spirited boy with a strong will and as playful as can be.
 He loves playing in water and only drinks water if he can be covered by it.
 So if you’re searching for Beau, look in the babypool or container they drink water from… “My boy Beau, you have the most beautiful smile that will melt any heart and make anyone fall in love with you.”

 Nonna or Nonnie is our precious fawn pied girl with a wild heart.
-She has such a soft look in her eyes, but don’t let that fool you as she thinks she’s a bull fighter… hanging onto a Schnauzer’s bushy beard or Gucci’s neck or even onto the poor old-man Milo’s tail… She certainly doesn’t make life easier for our dogs, but in the end of the day when it starts to get cooler and Nonnie starts to shiver, she still has the privilege to crawl under the Schnauzer’s warm beard or sleeping in Gucci’s neck, or even snuggle into the warm, fluffy, tail-hair of old-man Milo.
-Who will not forgive Nonnie for being her target fighting bull for the day when she looks at them with those puppy-eyes asking… “Will you please keep me warm?”
+She has such a soft look in her eyes, but don’t let that fool you as she think she’s a bull fighter… hanging onto a Schnauzer’s bushy beard or Gucci’s neck or even onto the poor old-man Milo’s tail… She certainly doesn’t make life easier for our dogs, but in the end of the day when it starts to get cooler and Nonnie starts to shiver, she still has the privilege to crawl under the Schnauzer’s warm beard or sleeping in Gucci’s neck, or even snuggle into the warm, fluffy, tail of old-man Milo.
+Who will not forgive Nonnie for being her target bull for the day when she looks at them with those puppy-eyes asking… “Will you please keep me warm?”
 And that’s our Nonnie…